helenajovcic7/AzureHack/Labs/LAB_05_virtual_machines.md

     module: 'Azure Infrastructure'
 ---

-# Lab 04 - Virtual Machines
+# Lab 05 - Virtual Machines

 ## Challenge scenario

 You will learn fundamentals of Virtual Machines - How to create, select the right size and how to manage them.

 The solutions will not be provided - you should have enough experience by now to explore Azure Portal on your own.
-In case you do have trouble, ask your facilitator for help.
-You will be provided with some hints on how to proceed
+In case you do have trouble, there are some hints available, but you can also ask your facilitator for help.

 ## Objectives